fawda123/SWMPr/README.md

 To cite this package:

 Beck MW.
 2014.
 SWMPr: An R package for the National Estuarine Research Reserve System.
-Beta version. https://github.com/fawda123/SWMPr
+Version 0.2.0. https://github.com/fawda123/SWMPr

 ##Accessing the repository